DeathAdderR/drop_table_V1/README.md

 Select an option from the main menu, follow the prompts

-While tracking kills if you enter the wrong the information you can simply enter a blank response.
+While tracking kills if you enter the wrong information you can simply enter a blank response.

 This will kick you out.